twistlock/docs/api/descriptions/collections/post.md

 The following cURL command creates a new collection named `my-collection`.
 This collection captures all container images named `ubuntu:18.04`.
+Any resource left unspecified, such as `hosts`, `functions`, and `clusters`, is assigned a wildcard by default.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/collections' \